aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|-3(-4)
 |Save|-|

 **Description**: Creates a level IV golem to faithfully serve and fight for you.
-The golem can communicate with its creator and other geomancer and golems through machine language.
+The golem can communicate with its creator and other geomancers and golems through machine language.
 It is intelligent enough to understand stances and movements of mortal entities.

 **Special**: When the spell ends, the golem runs of of energy but is not destroyed.
-Recharging a golem costs only half of the MP dice cost of creating it (rounded up).
+Recharging a golem is accomplished by recasting the spell, but costs only half of the MP dice cost of creating it (rounded up).

 **Upcast**: For every extra MP die above 4 used when casting this spell, the golem can either function for an extra hour or gains two levels.